-The bottleshop stocks more than 300 beers, with homegrown brews from Australia’s finest sharing fridge space with imports from across the globe.
-Traditional ales and lagers from Europe sit alongside big, ballsy and downright weird styles from the US and Canada to Japan – the store tends to get its hands on a fair number of uber-oddball releases.
+The bottleshop stocks hundreds of beers, with homegrown brews from Australia’s finest sharing fridge and shelf space with imports from across the globe.
+Traditional ales and lagers from Europe sit alongside big, ballsy and cutting edge styles from all corners – the store tends to get its hands on a fair number of uber-rare releases too.

-As such, it’s become the epitome of a good local, with knowledgeable staff eager to guide regulars towards new beer adventures and mystery bags (brown paper lucky dips containing three or six mixed beers) there to tempt the uninitiated.
+As such, it’s become the epitome of a good local, with knowledgeable staff eager to guide regulars towards new beer adventures.
 Carwyn’s success is something of a barometer for the growth of the craft beer market in Australia too, with one staff member once telling The Crafty Pint, for a Sunday Age story about luxury beers: “It’s easier for me to sell a $40 bottle of beer than a $40 bottle of wine".

 As if to further prove the point, in 2017 Carwyn launched Club Wild, a bi-monthly beer club specialising in sour, wild fermented, mixed fermentation and farmhouse style ales.
 This was something they'd long been wanting to do but hadn't felt able, believing they couldn't source the kinds of beers to do it justice.
 But as more local breweries have opened and drinkers have become increasingly interested in all kinds of beers – whether it's an extremely rare one from the USA, something barrel aged for years in Belgium or some of the most sought after domestic drops – Carwyn has been able to fill its shelves and taps with the very best from home and abroad.